Netherlands Antilles at the Olympics: Consisting entities

+The Netherlands Antilles was established on 15 December 1954 from the former Dutch Colony of Curaçao and Dependencies.
+However, the Netherlands Antilles Olympic Committee was founded earlier, on 23 March 1931.
+It joined the Central American and Caribbean Sports Organization in 1938 and the Pan American Sports Organization in 1951.
+Recognized by the International Olympic Committee in 1950, the Netherlands Antilles debuted at the 1952 Summer Olympics in Helsinki two years later.

 Aruba left the Netherlands Antilles in 1986 to become a constituent country within the Kingdom of the Netherlands.
 Since then, their athletes have competed separately under their own Olympic banner.
+The Netherlands Antilles first competed at the 1988 Winter Olympics in Calgary, Canada, without notable success.
+A similar outcome followed at the 1992 Winter Olympics in Albertville.

-After the dissolution of the Netherlands Antilles in 2010, Bonaire, Sint Eustatius and Saba became part of the Netherlands as special municipalities of the Netherlands.
+After the dissolution of the Netherlands Antilles on 10 October 2010, Bonaire, Sint Eustatius and Saba became part of the Netherlands as special municipalities of the Netherlands.
 Curaçao and Sint Maarten became separate constituent countries of the Kingdom of the Netherlands.
 In 2016, athletes from these five islands will have the choice to compete either with the Netherlands Olympic team or Aruba's.

 All the above are collectively called "Dutch Caribbean".

 Flags

 Three participants from the five islands of the former Netherlands Antilles can compete as independent athletes at the 2012 Summer Olympics.
 They used the Olympic Flag.

 Dissolution of the Netherlands Antilles

 Following the dissolution of the Netherlands Antilles, the Netherlands Antilles Olympic Committee was no longer recognised as a National Olympic Committee.

 At the 2012 Olympics, participants from the five islands competed as independent athletes under the Olympic flag.
 Three athletes from the former Netherlands Antilles participated as part of the team of Independent Athletes: Liemarvin Bonevacia in the men's athletics (400m), Philipine Van Aanholt in the women's sailing (laser radial class) and Reginald de Windt in the men's judo (81kg).
 All three are from Curaçao.
 Churandy Martina competed for the Netherlands.
 At the 2016 Olympics, Martina, Bonevacia, Hensley Paulina and Jean-Julien Rojer competed for the Netherlands while Van Aanholt competed for Aruba.